0823pratik/passwordless-fraud-detection-banking-round-2/README.md

 ##  Conclusion

 This solution meets **all requirements**—fraud detection, continuous authentication, adaptive risk scoring, passwordless user experience, explainable and auditable logic.

+Copyright (c) 2025 Pratik Raj.
+All rights reserved.
+Use of this code is prohibited without explicit written permission from the author.
+If permission is granted, proper credit must be given to Pratik Raj in any use or distribution.